gvwilson/thirdbit/src/fiction/bear/index.md

 The scratches on his arms and legs had taken weeks to heal, but he had never complained.
-He argued with people sometimes for no good reason, and loved to sit on the fence post nearest the road with a cup of tea or an apple, just to make conversation with whoever passed by.
+He argued with people sometimes for no good reason, and loved to sit on the fence post nearest the road with a cup of chai or an apple, just to make conversation with whoever passed by.
 He was honest and dishonest,
 fair and unfair,